A complete theory of the Clifford commutant: Preliminaries

 From this expression, it is evident that $ \boldsymbol{\Lambda} $ is a symmetric matrix.
 Using \cref{twirlingofoperatorOunitary} and the fact that $ T_{\pi} \in \com(\mathcal{U}(2^n)^{\otimes k}) $, we observe that $\operatorname{tr}(\Phi_{\haar}^{(k)}(O)T_{\sigma}) = \operatorname{tr}(O T_{\sigma}).$ Now, defining the $ k! \times k! $ matrix $ \boldsymbol{\Lambda} $ with components $ \Lambda_{\pi,\sigma} = \operatorname{tr}(T_{\pi}T_{\sigma}) $, we can invert the above relation to solve for the coefficients $ c_{\pi}(O) $, to get

-\end{proof} The matrix $ \boldsymbol{\Lambda} $ is invertible for $ k \leq d $; otherwise, it is not.
-In such a case, it is still possible to employ the Moore-Penrose pseudoinverse.
-This can be seen because the permutation operators are linearly independent in the regime $ k \leq d $, and $ \boldsymbol{\Lambda} $ serves as the Gram matrix.
+\end{proof} The matrix $ \boldsymbol{\Lambda} $ is invertible for $ k \leq d $, since it is the Gram matrix of the linearly independent family $\{T_\pi\}_{\pi\in S_k}$ with respect to the Hilbert--Schmidt inner product.
+When $k> d$, it is still possible to employ the Moore-Penrose pseudoinverse.

 Hence, after obtaining the matrix $\boldsymbol{\Lambda}$—which is independent of the specific choice of operator $O$—fully characterizing the twirling channel as given in \cref{twirlingofoperatorOunitary} requires computing the $k!$ coefficients $\tr(O T_{\sigma})$ for every $\sigma \in S_k$.